On Completely Edge-Independent Spanning Trees in Locally Twisted Cubes: Completely edge-independent spanning trees in locally twisted cubes

-\item[]{\bf Step $2$}: Choose unused edges inside and between the four $LTQ_{n-2}$s to build one more CEISTs, so that we have $\frac{n-2}{2}+1=\frac{n}{2}$ CEISTs. \end{itemize} It is in Step 2 above that the method for $LTQ$ is more complex than in hypercubes/crossed cubes.
+\item[]{\bf Step $2$}: Choose unused edges inside and between the four $LTQ_{n-2}$s to build one more CEIST, so that we have $\frac{n-2}{2}+1=\frac{n}{2}$ CEISTs. \end{itemize}

+It is in Step 2 above that the method for $LTQ$ is more complex than in hypercubes/crossed cubes.
 Due to the less-regular, ``locally twisted'' connection between $LTQ$ subcubes, the edge selection techniques for hypercubes/crossed cubes fail to work.
 A more restricted selection procedure is carried out by {\it CEISTs\_$LTQ$}.

 As a matter of fact, the edge selection procedure for {\it CEISTs\_$LTQ$} will also work for both hypercubes and crossed cubes.
 However, it would introduce restrictions that are unnecessary when selecting CEISTs edges in hypercubes and crossed cubes.